Ac-i-prim® Lactobacillus acidophilus

 Adding it to water is only advisable if the animals drink the water within 2 – 3 hours.
 Several studies have shown that the longer Ac-i-prim® remains in water, the more lactobacilli die.

 Another option it is to simply dust the food with Ac-i-prim®.
 Although some of the bacteria substance will be lost, there is often no other option.
 Ac-i-prim® cannot be overdosed, as excess bacteria is simply excreted.
 Lactobacilli further stop growing on their own if the pH level in the intestines is below a certain level.

 To prepare animals for breeding, give Ac-i-prim® for at least 14 days.
 To improve egg quality, Ac-i-prim® can also be given throughout the laying period.

 Give Ac-i-prim® to young animals from the 1st day of life, for a minimum of 14 days.
 But it can safely be given longer.

 Ac-i-prim® should preferably be added to the entire day’s food.

 The dose is approx. 3g/kg feed (=1 slightly heaping macroscoop) depending on the age and size of the animal.

 The packages include measuring spoons for dosing.

-The company re-scha® continues to favour storage in freezer conditions, at least minus 18° Celsius.
-The lactobacilli can remain viable in these conditions for years.
+Re-scha® should be stored in freezer conditions, at least minus 18° Celsius.
+In these conditions the lactobacilli can remain viable for years.
 And of course the Ac-i-prim® product is also stored in these freezer conditions at re-scha® before it is shipped.
-Temporary refrigerated storage (approx. +6° C to +8° C) of 6 months and also temporary room temperature storage (approx. +18°C to +22°C) for 3 months are possible.
-Please also note the indications on the product label.
+Do not exceed four months of temporary refrigerated storage (approx. 6°C-8°C) or one month at room temperature (approx. 18°C-22°C).
+Please also note the product label.

-This product information is intended as a guide for using Ac-i-prim® correctly.
-The company re-scha® will gladly provide detailed information about specific applications.
+This product information is intended as a guide for the correct use of the Ac-i-prim® product.
+Re scha® will gladly provide detailed information about specific uses.